Wednesday, 27 May 2009

 e.g. I am a Buddhist, and my outlook is altruistic; therefore, in this situation, as with all other situations, I shall endeavour to act altruistically.

-Buddhism gives the Buddhist the excuse to become something, and to act and think in certain ways.
-It provides a reason, a reason that, significantly, comes from outside.
+Buddhism provides a reason to act and think in certain ways; a reason that, significantly, comes from outside.

 Non-Buddhists have to construct their own reasons - their own Buddhism - from shards of philosophy, psychology, etc.